Wyndham. HISTORY. Werribee District Historical Society & Museum. Victoria

 The original aboriginal inhabitants had a name for the river that flowed through the plains of 'Imaroo', it was 'Werribee', meaning spine or backbone.

-On the 16 and 17 of December 1824 Hume and Hovell, who were experienced pastoralists, camped in the Werribee area and upon return to Sydney presented a glowing report of the country they had explored.
+On the 16 & 17 December 1824 the explorers Hume and Hovell camped close to and at the Werribee River, commencing their return journey to Sydney on the 18 December 1824.
+Upon their return they gave a glowing report of the country they had explored.

 In July 1835 John Helder Wedge, the ex-Government surveyor of Van Diemens Land, crossed Bass Strait to make a detailed survey of land that John Batman had acquired.
 He divided the huge area into 17 Lots, five of these being in the Werribee area.

 Due to a reliable water supply from the river, and an overnight stop being required for the trip between the developing cities of Melbourne and Geelong, a small village named Werribee developed at the river.

 In the late 1840's Thomas Chirnside moved to the Werribee area and later built the Mansion at Werribee Park.

 In 1860 a site near the present Hoppers Crossing Railway Station was chosen to be the starting point of the first accurate surveying of the whole of Victoria.